Last Updated on November 8, 2023 by Maryam Siddiqui

 10. Welcoming others is a cultural habit

-The last one in my list of Portuguese habits I adopted is practicing being more kind and welcoming.
+The last one in my list of Portuguese habits I adopted is practicing being kinder and more welcoming.
 Not all cultures value this equally, and I’m glad to be living around people who do.

 Being a kind and welcoming person – like the typical Portuguese – helps you feel lighter and happier.
 It’s similar to the famous saying, “if you do good, good will come to you”.
 Again, I was unaware of how ordinary it would be to welcome others with an open hand.